1) What is the WiA Mentoring Program?

 - You will fulfill your commitment to complete at least one mentoring relationship, which should be six months in length with regular communications with your mentor.

-- You will respond to initial requests from mentors in a timely manner, and communicate with your mentor as agreed upon by both you and your mentor.
+- You will respond to your mentor in a timely manner, and communicate with your mentor as agreed upon by both you and your mentor early in the relationship.

-- During the formal relationship, the mentee will manage the relationship by setting meeting times and agendas.
+- During the formal relationship, the mentee will manage the relationship by setting meeting times, meeting agendas, and your goals to work toward during the relationship.

 - Your goals should be meaningful to both you and your mentor.

-- Think about what you can offer to the mentor or how the mentor will also benefit from the relationship.
+- Think about what you can offer to the mentor and how the mentor will also benefit from the relationship.

 22) Who are the mentors?

-The expectation is that each mentee will have only one mentor at a time.
-While there is no limit to the number of mentoring relationships you can establish, we recommend that you be judicious in selecting only mentors who are most suited to your mentoring needs.
+No, each mentee may have one mentor at a time.
+While there is no limit to the number of times you can participate as a mentee, we recommend that you be judicious in selecting only mentors who are most suited to your mentoring needs and goals.
 Please keep in mind that mentors have limited time to offer and may have other mentoring relationships.
 24) How do I find and request a mentor?

 25) How do I choose a suitable mentor?